 James McNab’s Wardian case

 James McNab of the Royal Caledonian Horticultural Society, and later the curator of the Royal Botanic Garden Edinburgh, visited Ward in London several times to learn about the construction of his cases.
 On 13 June 1839 Daniel Ellis exhibited a Wardian case, built by McNab, to the Edinburgh Botanical Society.
 It was received with much acclaim.
 However, Ward’s invention was not entirely new, and others had been experimenting along similar lines.
 At the same meeting of the Botanical Society McNab read a letter from advocate and amateur botanist Allan Alexander Maconochie about his own experiments with ‘glass cases for growing plants similar to those recommended by Mr N B Ward’.
 When the claim was later published, Ward took great offence and described the claim as a ‘one of the most barefaced falsehoods ever uttered’.
-Ward never patented his invention, possibly because he knew that others may have contested the move.
-Despite the controversy, closed cases of this kind have become associated with Ward and Maconochie’s work is a footnote.
+Ward chose not to patent his invention as he wanted it to benefit humanity, although he may also have worried that others could have contested such a move.
+Despite the controversy, such cases have become associated with Ward and Maconochie’s work is a footnote.

 Interestingly, McNab made his own experiments to reduce the weight of a large earth-filled, glazed box.
 Instead, he packed pots with moss and replaced the glass with a canvas cover.
 The obvious disadvantage is that this blocked out the light.